Guide to Part-Time MHA Programs - Duration, Eligibility, Coursework & Tuition

 The short answer is yes!
 For students who need more time than the typical two years it takes to complete an online master of health administration (MHA) program, part-time enrollment options are available through some universities.

 While some programs require students to start and finish an MHA program in a cohort comprising one group of students, other programs are more flexible with individual student needs to extend degree completion timelines.
-For students researching MHA programs, it is essential to learn as much as possible about a program’s completion timelines and ask an academic advisor specific questions before applying for admission.
+For students researching MHA programs, learning as much as possible about a program’s completion timelines and asking an academic advisor specific questions before applying for admission is essential.

 There has never been a better time to earn a master’s degree.
 In fact, the number of students completing master’s degree programs is at an all-time high.
-A study released in 2019 by the U.S. Department of Education says that the total number of conferred master’s degrees increased by 51 percent between academic years 2002-03 and 2015-16.
-It shows the number of projected conferred degrees is projected to increase 4 percent between the academic years 2015-16 and 2027-28.
+A study released in 2020 by the U.S. Department of Education says that the total number of conferred master’s degrees increased by 43 percent between academic years 2003-04 and 2016-17.
+It shows the number of projected conferred degrees is projected to increase by 4 percent between the academic years 2016-17 and 2028-29.

-Universities are responding to this explosive enrollment trend by expanding their graduate program offerings through online courses as well as accelerated and part-time completion options.
-Interestingly, a survey conducted in 2015 by the Aslanian Market Research and the Learning House shows that 39 percent of online students were enrolled part-time.
+Universities are responding to this explosive enrollment trend by expanding their graduate program offerings through online courses and accelerated and part-time completion options.
+Interestingly, Forbes (2023) reported that in 2020, primarily online schools enrolled over 1.2 million part-time degree seekers.
 From these two sets of data, it seems likely that part-time enrollment in master’s degree programs is a trend that will continue to grow in the coming years.

-So what are the factors that go into deciding whether to enroll as a full-time or part-time online MHA student?
+So what factors influence deciding whether to enroll as a full-time or part-time online MHA student?

 Most people who enroll in part-time MHA programs do so to balance their other responsibilities with the desire to further their education.
-Typically graduate students have more work and family responsibilities compared to undergraduates and enrolling in a part-time program may be the best option to balance their work and family commitments.
+Typically, graduate students have more work and family responsibilities than undergraduates.
+Enrolling in a part-time program may be the best option to balance their work and family commitments.
 Students with established careers may find that they can balance their work and school time more effectively with part-time enrollment.

 Some companies offer employee tuition assistance which can help part-time students offset the tuition and fees.
 And while it’s true that part-time enrollment means it will take longer to complete a degree, part-time students can sometimes use the challenges they are facing in the workplace as a case study in their course which gives students authentic problem-solving practice.
 Documentation of this applied real-world knowledge could contribute to career advancement in higher-level positions with the current company and be used as a negotiation point if asking for a promotion.